Healthy Food Shopping

 When you don't pick it off the vine yourself, how do you know produce is fresh?
 From green beans to cantaloupe, all fruits and vegetables give hints about their ripeness and freshness:

 - When choosing fruits, avoid bruised pieces, but remember that a perfect exterior doesn't necessarily mean the best quality.
-The best cantaloupe, for example, will have a yellowish cast and may be misshapen, but it will smell pleasantly sweet.

 Frozen and Canned Fruits and Veggies